JANUARY 15: Pointless, Elstree Studios

 AUGUST 27: Victorious Festival, Portsmouth

 Madness play their first live gig since the Roundhouse in December 2019, taking to the stage after 20 months to headline the Friday night of this three-day bash on England’s south coast.
 Appearing in front of more than 30,000 fans, the band play a standard Greatest Hits set, with Bullingdon Boys and In My Street representing the newbies.
-Woody is absent for tonight’s gig as he’s on holiday, with his place taken by regular co-percussionist Mez.
+Woody is absent for tonight’s gig, with the official line being that he’s “on holiday”, with his place taken by regular co-percussionist Mez.
 After Suggs says “the rust is coming off the engine” the band falter on Wings of a Dove, with the front man quipping: “We can still find our way through this.”
 A mock argument with Lee then ensues, ending with the song being abandoned and Suggs announcing: “I’m not going to remember it any better a second time.”
-Instead, the crowd are urged to sing Happy Birthday to Lee’s daughter, Tuesday, and they dutifully oblige.
+Instead, the crowd are urged to sing Happy Birthday to Lee’s daughter, Tuesday, to which they dutifully oblige.

 Intro music: The Opium Eaters / One Step Beyond / Embarrassment / The Prince / NW5 / My Girl / The Sun and the Rain / Bullingdon Boys / Wings of a Dove / Driving in My Car / One Better Day / Bed and Breakfast Man / In My Street / Shut Up / Mr Apples / House of Fun / Baggy Trousers / Our House / It Must Be Love / Madness / Night Boat to Cairo